cs480x-21c/04-Remix/README.md

 The x-axis represent countries and the y-axis represent their respective populations.
 The reason why I chose this visualization idiom is because we have learnt in class that spacial position is more perceptive than hue.
 So to highlight the difference between population of different countries, the scatter plot utilizes the spacial position (height difference) as opposed to the color scale used by the map visualization.

-The two views are linked in the following way:
+The two views are linked in the following way using "Linked Highlighting":

 Link from Map to Scatterplot: